hariPOC/PostcodeAPI/Readme.md

 # ASP.NET Core Web API Serverless Application

-This project is all about a simple wrapper POSTCODE API service implemented as an ASP.NET Core Web API project as an AWS Lambda exposed through Amazon API Gateway.
+This project is all about a simple wrapper POSTCODE API service implemented as an AWS Lambda exposed through Amazon API Gateway.

 ### API Details ###

-    I have deployed this API in AWS and below are the API Details.
+    I have deployed this Postcode API in AWS and below are the API Details.

     API Url : https://c8gur7sev1.execute-api.us-east-1.amazonaws.com/Prod